n1nj4sec/memorpy/README.md

 >>>a.write(999999)
 1
 ```
-now you have infinite ammo :o)
+Now you have infinite ammo :o)

-I hope this code will be useful to someone
+I hope this code will be useful to someone.

 Have fun !